 The lettuce grown on their rooftop goes directly into the burgers, salads and sandwiches they serve.

-What begins as kitchen waste in their kitchen completes a full circle.
-It is composted on site, cured, used as growing medium, and harvested as fresh produce that goes back into the kitchen.
+Their rooftop is a working example of kitchen waste to vegetables in action.
+What begins as kitchen waste completes a full circle — composted on site, cured, used as growing medium, and harvested as fresh produce that goes back into the kitchen.

 This is what a circular approach to organic waste looks like in practice.

-The following vegetables and greens grow well in a compost and cocopeat mix in Bangalore’s climate:
+If you’re starting your own kitchen waste to vegetables system, these are the varieties that grow reliably in a compost and cocopeat mix in Bangalore’s climate:

 Leafy greens: Lettuce, spinach, methi, palak, amaranth and coriander grow quickly and produce multiple harvests from a single planting.